greeeg/redefined.cloud/content/terms/continuous-delivery/index.en.md

 With [continuous deployment](#continuous-deployment 'What is Continuous deployment?'), you can go one step further and automate the way your code is released on your production server, without any human interaction.

-## Digging deeper in Continuous delivery
+## Digging deeper into Continuous delivery

 - Learn more about [the difference between Continuous delivery & Continuous integration with Atlassian](https://www.atlassian.com/continuous-delivery/principles/continuous-integration-vs-delivery-vs-deployment)
 - Read more about [a commit life in a continuous delivery pipeline at LeBonCoin](https://medium.com/leboncoin-engineering-blog/leboncoin-commits-life-960a86cd35ff)